Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 For more information about the eclipse, here is a useful link.
 Please share your eclipse planning and tips in the feedback below.
 Happy viewing!

-This is a guide about making a pinhole solar eclipse viewer.
+This is a page about making a pinhole solar eclipse viewer.
 There are several ways to safely view a solar eclipse, one is the pinhole viewer.